dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Utilities
 ~~~~~~~~~

-**Q. Utilities - What would be an Example of Scripting to Call MET?**
+**Q. Utilities - What would be an example of scripting to call MET?**

 A.
 The following is an example of how to call MET from a bash script